Free Credit Repair. If we sue, no out of pocket cost to you.

 Using the Fair Credit Reporting Act (“FCRA”), our credit repair lawyers can fix your credit reports at no out-of-pocket charge to you.
-If we have to sue, there is no out of pocket charge to you.
+If we have to sue, there is no out-of-pocket charge to you.
 Through our 3 For Free Program you can get up to 3 dispute letters for free from us.
 We will write the appropriate letter to the credit reporting agencies to get the item removed for you.
 If we are successful after writing a letter, you owe us nothing.
 If we have to sue the credit reporting agencies to get the offending trade line removed for you, you will pay us nothing out of pocket.
 We collect our fees and costs from the money that we collect on your behalf.
 We will still get you your damages compensation.
 The FCRA requires the defendants to pay your fees and costs and we look to them to do so.
 Of course, you can write a dispute letter to the credit reporting agencies yourself, but why would you want to when we will do it for free?
 Find out more by visiting our 3 For Free Program page.

 How Free Credit Repair Works